findelabs/json-bucket/README.md

 ```
 json-bucket --db $MONGODB_DB --url $MONGODB_URI
 ```
-db: MongoDB database to utilize, can be passed as env var MONGODB_DB.
+db: MongoDB database to utilize, can be passed as env var MONGODB_DB
-uri: MongoDB uri, can also be passed as env var MONGODB_URI
+uri: MongoDB uri, can also be passed as env var MONGODB_URI.

 ### ToDo